mindis/snowplow.github.com/_posts/2013-07-08-help-us-build-out-the-snowplow-total-cost-of-ownership-model.md

 category: Other
 ---

-Back in March, [Robert Kingston suggested] [tco-google-group] that we develop a Total Cost of Ownership model for Snowplow: something that would enable a user or prospective user to accurately estimate their Amazon monthly charges going forwards, and see how those costs vary with different traffic levels.
-We thought that was an excellent idea.
+Back in March, [Robert Kingston suggested] [tco-google-group] that we develop a Total Cost of Ownership model for Snowplow: something that would enable a user or prospective user to accurately estimate their Amazon Web Services monthly charges going forwards, and see how those costs vary with different traffic levels.
+We thought this was an excellent idea.

 Since Rob's suggestion, we've made a number of important changes to the Snowplow platform that have changed the way Snowplow costs scale with the number of events served: